edugarrick/discordguide/README.md

       ![](./img/discordserverp02.jpg)

    b.
 Click "Save Changes" button.
-Your name will be shown up in my server.

    c.
-The change is effective in "HKCT Garrick Sir" Server.
+The change is effective in "HKCT Garrick Sir" Server only.
 It will not change your "Server Nickname" in other Discord Servers.